linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 **Transfer files from Bluetooth of a mobile phone**

-Usage scenario: sender (taking android phones as an example) transfers files via Bluetooth to receiver(UOS PC)
+Usage scenario: sender (taking android phones as an example) transfers files via Bluetooth to receiver(UnionTech OS PC)

 1. Switch on Bluetooth.
 The system will scan Bluetooth devices nearby automatically.
 2. Select a paired and connected Bluetooth device.